santanunath/ok-docker-asp-dotnet-api-app/README.md

-Tested: ok (in RPi3b+). .
+Tested: ok (in RPi3b+)
 --

-this api Application name is MyApi
+this API Application name is MyApi

 this application was created with below command.